Deantwo/VrcStringDownloaderOverride/README.md

 The program does request Admin privileges to run, because the programs alters your computer's `hosts` file and has to run a HTTP listener with self-signed SSL certificates.
 See the Uninstall instrustions below for details on how to get rid of the created certificates and `hosts` file enties.

 If you don't trust me and can't read&complie the code yourself, just leave and don't worry about this.
-This program will hopefully stop being useful once VRChat world creators learn to fix this issue in their worlds.
+This program will hopefully stop being useful once VRChat world creators learn to fix this vulnerability in their worlds.

 If you are a world creator worried about this program or before mentioned vulnerability, check the Mitigation section below.